jeltechnologies/sheetmusic/README.md

 Should you use the database or not?
 It depends on the countries used.
 Here are some examples:
 - United States (31 million addresses): Without PostgreSQL: 13 GB memory.
 With PostgreSQL: 2 GB memory
 - The Netherlands (10 million address).
 Without PostgreSQL:  4 GB memory.
 With PostgreSQL: 1 GB memory
-- All countries will take around 8 GB when PostgreSQL is used.
+- All countries (109 million addresses) will take around 8 GB when PostgreSQL is used.

 Follow these steps to install and configure PostgrSQL:
 - Set `useDatabase: true` in the YAML configuration.